hexhowells/Quickstart/README.md

 ## Quickstart
-First create a new quickstart page
+First create a new quickstart page:

 ```bash
 quickstart new <tool-name>